MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSiteScriptPackage.md

 ```

 ### -Identity
-The id of the site script.
+The ID of the site script.

 ```yaml
 Type: SPOSiteScriptPipeBind